 - Provide a sworn affidavit outlining how you intend to use the trademarked item

-- Provide description of the item you want to trademark
+- Provide a description of the item you want to trademark

 - Include with your application 3 branded samples of the trademark

-- Provide certification of the registered trademark, if registered in another country (this must be notarized, and apostilled or authenticated by the country’s local Consulate of Panama).
+- If the trademark is already registered in another country, provide the certification (this must be notarized, and apostilled or authenticated by the country’s local Consulate of Panama)

-Registering a trademark in Panama takes an approximate period of 8 months.
-A great advantage offered in Panama is that the trademark is registered with the date from when the trademark registration application was initiated, and it is granted for 5-10 years.
-It can be renewed up to 6 months after the expiration of the brand.
+Registering a trademark in Panama takes approximately 8 months.
+One of the advantages offered in Panama is that the date when the application was initiated becomes the start date for the trademark.
+A trademark in Panama is granted for 5-10 years.
+It can be renewed up to 6 months after the expiration date.

-As with patents, the Industrial Property Legislation also provides guidance on what businesses cannot register as a trademark.
-Some of these include (but are not limited to):
+As with patents, the Industrial Property Legislation provides guidance on what businesses cannot register as a trademark in Panama.
+Some of the restrictions include (but are not limited to):

-- The reproduction or imitation of the shields of arms, flags and other emblems; acronyms, denominations or abbreviations of any State or of any national or international organization, without the due authorization;
+- The reproduction or imitation of the shields of arms, flags, and other emblems; acronyms, denominations, or abbreviations of any State or of any national or international organization, without due authorization.

-- Descriptive or generic marks that have become distinctive or singular by use, and collective or certification marks in what refers to the place of manufacture or origin and in accordance with the terms established by regulation are excepted;
+- Descriptive or generic marks that have become distinctive or singular by use.
+Certification marks that refer to the place of manufacture or origin and in accordance with the terms established by regulation are excepted.

-- The figures or three-dimensional forms or denominative marks that can deceive the public or mislead it, having been identified as constituting false indications about the nature, components or qualities of the products or services that they represent;
+- Figures or three-dimensional forms or denominative marks that can deceive the public or mislead it, or those having been identified as constituting false indications about the nature, components, or qualities of the products or services that they represent.

-- Those that may lead to error or confusion in the consumer public, regarding the origin or attributes of the product that seeks to distinguish in Panama a geographical indication or indication of origin or designations of origin;
+- Anything that may lead to error or confusion for consumers, regarding the origin or attributes of the product, by seeking to distinguish in Panama a geographical indication or indication of origin or designations of origin.

-- Those that are contrary to morality, public order or good customs;
+- Anything that is contrary to morality, public order, or good customs.

-- The names, pseudonyms, signatures and portraits of people other than the one requesting the registration, without their consent or – if they have died – that of their heir(s).
-Cases of portraits or names of historical figures are excepted;
+- The names, pseudonyms, signatures, and portraits of people other than the one requesting the registration, without their consent or – if they have died – that of their heir(s).
+Portraits or names of historical figures are accepted.

 - The designs of coins, bills, guarantee or control stamps used by the State, stamps, or tax species in general.

 Panama joined the World Intellectual Property Organization (WIPO) in 1983.
-The WIPO has 192 member countries, and among them, it promulgates best practice for intellectual property protection within their territories.
-In joining the WIPO, Panama demonstrates a commitment to developing their local intellectual property protection standards.
-Additionally, this commitment shows a drive to empower local businesses to make their inventions and ideas profitable.
+The WIPO has 192 member countries, and among them, it promulgates best practices for intellectual property protection.
+By joining the WIPO, Panama has demonstrated a commitment to developing local intellectual property protection standards.
+This commitment illustrates a desire to empower local businesses to make their inventions and ideas profitable.